Drawing lifeline

 Step-by-step plan

 Step 2 Now draw a line in the middle of a (large) sheet.
 Then divide the line into periods of one year.
-First make one general life line.
-Then, for each part of your life (family, friends, school, hobby, sport, health, etc.) draw a different (colored) line.
+First make one general life line (see the example below).
+Then, for each part of your life (family, friends, school, hobby, sport, health, etc.) draw a different (colored) line (see the other example below).
 Here too, there is no right or wrong.
 Then give the events from step 1 a place on the life line.
 The further the point is above or below the line, the more drastic/important this event has been for you.
 Then connect the points with each other, either in one line, or in multiple colored lines to distinguish the different domains.
 Below you see two examples of this.

 Step 3 Now that you have drawn your lifeline(s), it is time to take a closer look at them.
 Look at what you notice in the shape of the line(s).
 Do you recognize a pattern or connection?